AnthonyBloomer/ezflix/README.rst

       --latest              Play the latest TV episode.
       --subtitles           Load subtitles file.
       --sort_by [{download_count,like_count,date_added,seeds,peers,rating,title,year}]
-                            Use this flag to sort the torrents.
+                            Use this argument to sort the torrents.
       --sort_order [{asc,desc}]
-                            Use this flag to set the sort order.
+                            Use this argument to set the sort order.
       --quality [{720p,1080p,3d}]
-                            Use this flag to set the desired quality.
+                            Use this argument to set the min quality.

-Please note the filtering options only work for movie torrents.

 Examples
 ~~~~~~~~